 What does the price indicator mean?

-Price bands per 50g are as follows:
+Price bands per 50g of yarn:

-Can I search for organic yarns?
+Can I search for organic or recycled yarns?

 How do you cover your costs?

-We are gradually building up affiliate links to online yarn retailers.
+Some of the yarn have affiliate links to online yarn retailers.
 If you're a retailer who's interested in working with us, do get in touch!

-Will having affiliate links affect the substitutions that are suggested?
+Does having affiliate links affect the substitutions that are suggested?